 - Clean lint trip thoroughly after each use

-- Check to see if clothes in the dryer are done before timer goes off
+- Check if clothes in the dryer are done before timer goes off

 - Consider buying a front-loading washing machines, which are usually more energy efficient